spakai/birthday-paradox/README.md

 BirthdayParadox
 - Takes a set of population with their sample size and  generates random birthdays and then checks how many duplicates are present in each sample.
+- For example for sample size = 10000 and population = 23  , for 10000 times , random 23 birthdays will be generated and checked for duplicated .
+There should be 50% or 5000 duplicates.

 - The code that does the latter is passed as a Work object and added to the ThreadPool queue.

 ```cpp